 7. Garnet Mountain Fire Lookout

-The Garnet Mountain Fire Lookout is a mountain top fire lookout post turned into a cabin where you can spend the night after a long hike up the mountain.
-From the top of the mountain and inside the fire lookout, you can experience panoramic views of the surrounding mountain ranges.
+The Garnet Mountain Fire Lookout is a mountaintop fire lookout post turned into a cabin where you can spend the night after a long hike up the mountain.
+From the top of the hill and inside the fire lookout, you can experience panoramic views of the surrounding mountain ranges.

-Because of the higher elevation, the hike is more difficult.
-It is 4.5 miles to the top, and if you want to do the climb in the winter months, you will need snow equipment like snowshoes to be successful.
+Because of the higher elevation, the hike is more complicated.
+It is 4.5 miles to the top, and if you want to climb in the winter months, you will need snow equipment like snowshoes to succeed.

 Find out more on the Garnet Mountain page of recreation.gov.